realstorypro/macron-1/README.md

 ```

 ### Menus
-In order for the modules to be enabled
+In order for the modules to be viewable on the backend they must be enabled in the settings under __core/menus/site_settings__

 ## Components
 All components are defined under components.yml